-- a completed and signed Quality Assurance Agreement (ppm agreement), - adequate information about processing of complaints (reject handling, contacts for RMA Return Materials Authorization, failure analysis procedure (inclusive NTF - no trouble found), defined procedure to ensure required TAT - Turn Around Time, etc.), - Product-/Process- and/or Tool-history.
+- A completed and signed Quality Assurance Agreement (ppm agreement), - Adequate information about processing of complaints (reject handling, contacts for RMA Return Materials Authorization, failure analysis procedure (inclusive NTF no trouble found), defined procedure to ensure required TAT Turn Around Time, etc.). - Product-/Process- and/or Tool-history.

-5.2.2.6.2 International Material Data System (IMDS)
+5.2.2.7.2.
+International Material Data System (IMDS) - AUTO only

-To make the declaration of substances in the component material, data must be entered (published) into the International Material Data System (IMDS) or have to be sent via IMDS to the HARMAN accounts which defined at HARMAN IMDS supplier guideline.
+To make the declaration of substances in the component material, data must be entered (published) into the International Material Data System (IMDS) or must be sent via IMDS to the HARMAN accounts which defined at HARMAN IMDS supplier guideline.
 Further information for this can be found at www.mdsystem.com.
 The reference ID-number from IMDS must be included on the PSW form.
 Failure to complete this entry on the PSW will result in PPAP rejection.

-5.2.2.6.3 Approval
+5.2.2.7.3.
+Approval